deepjyoti30/DynamicPaper/README.md

 Progress:

-- [x] Write initial program that does the job using Mojave's wallpapers
+- [x] Write initial program that does the job using Mojave's wallpapers.
+- [ ] Close subprocess (As of right now it becomes defunct).
 - [ ] Add configuration file to load from that.
 - [ ] Add arguments and reduce hardcoded variables.
 - [ ] Add support for additional WM | environments.
-- [ ] Replace geolocation api
+- [ ] Replace geolocation api.

 Current Issue(s):
 - Uses IP to find time and geolocation.